profitviews/popular-gits/README.md

 You know who you are.

-We all know them - those dudes at high-school who were popular.
+Those popular people in high-school who most tend to have a mixed relationship with.
 As irritating as it was, you had to keep on their good sides and keep up with what they were doing.

 Looking back, well, they weren't so bad.
-Good on em really!
+Good on 'em really!
 I would've if I could've.

 This repo is is dedicated to the popular gits.